About Dual Credit

 - TSIA - Texas Success Initiative Assessment- College placement exam.
 Please see the following for more information http://www.sanjac.edu/apply-register/overview/testing/texas-success-initiative

-- ACT – Students with a composite score of 23 with a minimum of 19 on the English test and the Mathematics test (21 for College Algebra) will be exempt from those corresponding sections.
-ACT scores are valid for five years.
+- ACT –Students with a composite score of 23 with a minimum of 19 on the English test and 19 on the Mathematics test.
+ACT scores are valid for five years

-- SAT – Students with a combined Critical Reading and Mathematics score of 1070 with a minimum of 500 on the Critical Reading and 500 on the Mathematics test (minimum 550 for College Algebra) will be exempt for those corresponding sections.
+- SAT – Students with a combined Critical Reading and Mathematics score of 1070 with a minimum of 500 on the Critical Reading and 500 on the Mathematics.
 SAT scores are valid for five years.

-- STAAR – STAAR scores can be used by high school juniors only.
-English II EOC score of level II or higher, Algebra I EOC score of level II or higher paired with an Algebra II passing course grade.
+- STAAR – STAAR dual credit exemptions include: English II EOC score of level II (4000) or higher.
+Algebra I EOC score of level II (4000) or higher paired with an Algebra II passing course grade.

 What is FERPA?